bruvellu/terebratalia-wnts/2-text/wnt.md

 # Conclusions

-In summary, we characterize the complement and expression of Wnt signaling components in a brachiopod.
-We find a strong correlation between transcriptional subregions and morphological subdivisions of the larval body with different morphogenesis and fates.
+Our data reveals a correlation between distinct Wnt transcriptional subregions and the morphological subdivisions in the larval body of a brachiopod.
-Our findings suggest that the differential activation of Wnt signaling pathways through this combinatorial landscape may regionalize the anteroposterior axis of brachiopods.
-The data also raises the hypothesis that differences in the receptor context could be associated with the evolution of a morphogenetic innovation in the mantle lobe of larval brachiopods.
+We hypothesize that the underlying combinatorial landscape may play a role in the patterning and morphogenesis of the different regions along the anteroposterior axis, and that changes in this landscape could be associated with the evolution of the reversible mantle lobe, a morphogenetic innovation of brachiopod larvae.
-A comparative analysis reveals that only a few of the unique combinatorial patterns we observe in the brachiopod occur in other animals, despite the widely conserved expression of Frizzled genes.
-This is because the expression of Wnt genes is variable.
-We propose that evolutionary changes in ligand--receptor context may have contributed to the diversification of the bilaterian anteroposterior axis.
+As Wnt developmental expression is variable across animal groups, we propose that evolutionary changes in ligand--receptor context may have been important to axial evolution in animals.
-Investigating the combinatorial expression of Wnt components in a comparative way will be crucial to uncovering the multiple roles of an ever-changing Wnt landscape for the evolution of animals.

 <!--Our expression data also indicates that differences in the receptor context for specific ligands may be involved in the evolution of the mantle lobe, an evolutionary novelty of brachiopods.-->